Exact linesearch limited-memory quasi-Newton methods for minimizing a quadratic function

 \subsection{Limited-memory Hessian approximations}

 In this section we extend the above discussion to limited-memory Hessian approximations.
-Note that the approximation given in (\ref{eq:BequivHuangQP}) can be written on outer product form, similarly as in Lemma~\ref{lemma:CRall}, using gradients as vector components.
-This gives a form, $B_k=B_0 + M_k$ where $\mathcal{R}(M_k) = \textit{span}(\{ g_0, \dots, g_k\}$.
-From (\ref{eq:pPCGexp}) it directly follows that $p_k^{PCG} \in \textit{span}(\{ B\inv _0 g_0, \dots, B\inv _0 g_k\}$ and that $p_k^{PCG}$ has a nonzero component in every direction $B\inv _0 g_i$, $i=0,\dots, k$.
-Hessian approximations on the form of (\ref{eq:BequivHuangQP}) will consequently not be able to generate $p_k$ parallel to $p_k^{PCG}$ with (\ref{eq:QN}) if gradient information is discarded.
-However, this can be done, as e.g.~in \cite{ByrNocSna94}, by at each iteration recalculating the basis vectors from the vector pairs $\left( s_i,\> y_i\right)$, $i = k-m,\dots, k-1$, or, as shown in Theorem~\ref{thm:LMCgrad} below, by adding a correction term to the right hand side of the quasi-Newton equation (\ref{eq:QN}).
+The goal is to obtain approximations such that (\ref{eq:QN}) gives search directions parallel to those of PCG.
+From (\ref{eq:pPCGexp}) it follows directly that $p_k^{PCG} \in \textit{span}(\{ B\inv _0 g_0, \dots, B\inv _0 g_k\})$ and that $p_k^{PCG}$ has a nonzero component in every direction $B\inv _0 g_i$, $i=0,\dots, k$.
+In consequence, gradient information can not be discarded if $B_k$ is on the form of (\ref{eq:Bk3parts}) where $\mathcal{R}(V_k^{\varphi} + V_k^{\rho} ) = \textit{span}(\{ g_0, \dots, g_k\})$.
+As long as $B_k$ remains nonsingular, gradient information can be discarded from $V_k^\rho$ but not from the part essential for the direction, namely $V_k^{\varphi}$.
+However, parallel directions can be generated if a specific correction term is added to the right hand side of (\ref{eq:QN}), as is shown in Appendix, Theorem~\ref{thm:LMCgrad}.
+It can also be done as e.g.~in \cite{ByrNocSna94}, by at each iteration $k$ recalculating the basis vectors from the $m$ latest vector pairs $\left( s_i,\> y_i\right)$, $i = k-m,\dots, k-1$.